Psychology (PSY)

 PSY 307 Child Psychology and Development

 Physical, cognitive, social, and emotional development of the child from conception through adolescence.
-15 hours of fieldwork required.
+15 hours of observation required.
 Also EDUC 350.

 Grade Mode: Letter, Credit/No Credit, Audit